EngineerBetter/ironbird/README.md

 ---
 # Task config file
 config: existing_file_write.yml
+# details of input that task config is normally within
+enclosed_in_input:
+  # the name of the input containing the task.yml
+  name: some-repo
+  # where the 'root' of the input containing task YAML/script is, relative to this spec file
+  path_relative_to_spec: ../../../
 cases:
 # Each 'when' maps to a `fly execute` invocation
 - when: modifier is specified